garrettsherm/catch-of-the-day/readme.md

 Course website can be found here https://reactforbeginners.com/, Wes' code for the course can be found https://github.com/wesbos/React-For-Beginners-Starter-Files.

+## Following along with Wes Bos' React Course

+See the project deployed to now here https://cotd-nfshbnbsio.now.sh

 ## Installation

 Make sure that you have the latest stable versions of node.js and npm installed on your machine.